 We are a trusting lot when it comes to hotels.

-Perhaps if you knew that your night of beauty sleep would be disturbed by a false fire alarm, where you’d have to trek to the car park in your complimentary hotel robe clutching an umbrella to save you from the great British weather, you’d have thought twice about your booking.
+Perhaps if you knew that your night of beauty sleep would be disturbed by a false alarm, where you’d have to trek to the car park in your complimentary hotel robe clutching an umbrella to save you from the great British weather, you’d have thought twice about your booking.

 False alarms happen, sure.
 But how would you feel if you knew that it could have been avoided?
 Quite easily avoided, in fact?